Studentofcodeinstitute/goodlife.instockholm/README.md

 ![alt text](assets/images/Screenshot-of-website.png)

-## Reprentation of first page
+## Representation of first page

 First page contain;

-1.A picture to give a inspiration for better life titled "good life in Stockholm"
+1. A picture to give a inspiration for better life titled "good life in Stockholm"

-2.Four most popular and important figures, represent powerful self development skills.
+2. Four most popular and important figures, represent powerful self development skills.

-3.Navigation bar.
+3. Navigation bar.

 ![alt text](assets/images/first-page.png)

-## Represent of second page
+## Representation of second page

 Second page contain;

-1.A picture to give a inspiration to set goals.
+1. A picture to inspire to set goals.

-2.Navigation bar.
+2. Navigation bar.

 ![alt text](assets/images/second-page.png)

-3.Represent some activity that can help to set main goals;
+3. Represent some activity that can help to set main goals;

-4.It's a good habit to have good drinks at the morning.
+4. It's a good habit to have good drinks at the morning.

 ![alt text](assets/images/representation-drinks.png)